Volunteer with Us

 Refreshments at Donor Centers

-The Rhode Island Blood Center has fixed locations in Providence, Middletown, Narragansett, Warwick and Woonsocket.
+The Rhode Island Blood Center has fixed locations in Providence, Middletown, Narragansett, Warwick, Woonsocket and Westerly.
 Volunteers at the centers serve refreshments to donors after donors have complete their donation and volunteers also watch for possible reactions to the donating process.
 If there is a reaction, the volunteer alerts the supervisor on duty.
 Various times are available and a volunteer may sign up for a single shift a month or come in several times a week.

 Greeting and Refreshments at Mobile Drives